geodes-sms/gentleman/docs/editor.md

 Every editor exposes the concepts available for instanciation in the Ribbon concept tab.
 To create a new instance, select `[CREATE]` on the desired concept.

+#### Linked instance

+An instance can quickly become too crowded as you modify it.
+Fortunately, because the view is a composition of projections, they can each be manipulated separetely.
+To open part of an instance in a separate window (linked instance),

+1. Select an element
+2. Open in new window: `Ctrl + E`

+> Note: As this is a projection window and not an actual instance, closing it will have no side effects on your values.

 ### Navigation

 Gentleman supports both mouse and keyboard navigation.
 With the mouse it's simply a matter of clicking on the element you want to focus on.
 With the keyboard you can use the arrows to access close-by elements or the `Tab` key to iterate over the elements.
 When the focus element has children elements, press `Enter` to focus on its children and `Esc` to exit the container.

-### Focus on element

-An instance can quickly become too crowded as you modify it.
-Fortunately, because the view is a composition of projections, they can each be manipulated separetely.
-To open a projection in a separate window (instance),

-1. Select an element
-2. Open in new window: `Ctrl + E`

-> Note: As this is a projection window and not an actual instance, closing it will have no side effects on your values.

 ### Copy/Paste